-Augmented reality (and mixed reality) have an exciting future ahead with Magic Leap and HoloLens wowing us with amazing AR demos ahead of their official releases.
-It's still early days but we decided to take a look at the AR apps out there now that either use wearables in some way or are built from the ground up for smartglasses, AR visors and mixed reality goggles.
+It's still early days, of course, but we decided to take a look at the AR apps out there now that either use wearables in some way or are built from the ground up for smartglasses, AR visors and mixed reality goggles.

 We won't be talking about apps purely for smartphones - that's for other sites.
-No doubt devs are cooking up many, many more AR apps for wearables so we will revisit this list later in the year.
+No doubt devs are cooking up many, many more AR apps for wearables, so we will revisit this list as the trend continues to unfold.

 Mobile AR apps - wearable features